GhaidaaS/arcade-game-FEND/README.md

 # Classic Arcade Game Clone Project

-Arcade Game is An interactive 2D game in the browser which the player has to reach the water without touch the bugs.
+Arcade Game is An interactive 2D game in the browser in which the player has to reach the water without touch the bugs.

 ## How to play